-The California School Cash Reserve Program Authority (the "Authority") is issuing its 2022-2023 Bonds, Series A (the "Series A Bonds"), its 2022-2023 Bonds, Series B (the "Series B Bonds"), its 2022-2023 Bonds, Series C (the "Series C Bonds") and its 2022-2023 Bonds, Series D (the "Series D Bonds," and collectively with the Series A Bonds, the Series B Bonds, and the Series C Bonds, the "Bonds"), as fully registered Bonds and, when issued, each series of Bonds will be registered in the name of Cede & Co., as holder of the Bonds and nominee for The Depository Trust Company ("DTC"), New York, New York.
+The California School Cash Reserve Program Authority (the "Authority") is issuing its 2023-2024 Bonds, Series A (the "Bonds") as fully registered Bonds and, when issued, the Bonds will be registered in the name of Cede & Co., as holder of the Bonds and nominee for The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository for the Bonds.
 Individual purchases and sales of the Bonds may be made in book-entry form only in denominations of \$5,000 or any integral multiple thereof.
 PURCHASERS WILL NOT RECEIVE CERTIFICATES REPRESENTING THEIR INTEREST IN THE BONDS PURCHASED.
 Interest on the Bonds will be payable at maturity.
 Principal of and interest on the Bonds will be payable by wire transfer to DTC, which in turn is required to remit such principal and interest to the DTC Participants for subsequent disbursement to the Beneficial Owners of the Bonds, as more fully described herein.

-Each series of Bonds is being issued pursuant to the terms of the Indenture, dated as of July 1, 2022 (the "Original Indenture"), and, as applicable, a separate supplemental indenture for such series of Bonds, dated as of July 1, 2022 (the Original Indenture, together with all supplemental indentures, are collectively referred to herein as the "Indenture"), each by and between the Authority and U.S. Bank Trust Company, National Association, as trustee (the "Trustee"), for the purpose of purchasing a separate pool of certain 2022-2023 Tax and Revenue Anticipation Notes (all such notes of all such pools are collectively referred to herein as the "Notes"), of the same maturity issued by those California school districts identified herein (all such issuers are collectively referred to herein as the "Districts").
-The required payment of the principal of and interest on the Notes of a pool when due is structured to be sufficient to pay principal of and interest on the related series of Bonds, and not to the repayment of any unrelated series of bonds of the Authority.
+The Bonds are being issued pursuant to the terms of the Indenture, dated as of August 1, 2023 (the "Indenture"), by and between the Authority and U.S. Bank Trust Company, National Association, as trustee (the "Trustee"), for the purpose of purchasing a separate pool of certain 2023-2024 Tax and Revenue Anticipation Notes (all such notes are collectively referred to herein as the "Notes"), of the same maturity issued by those California school districts identified herein (all such issuers are collectively referred to herein as the "Districts").
+The required payment of the principal of and interest on the Notes when due is structured to be sufficient to pay principal of and interest on the Bonds when due.
+Except as otherwise required by the Indenture, amounts received by the Trustee from the repayment of principal of and interest on the Notes will be applied solely to repay the principal of and interest on the Bonds, and not to the repayment of any unrelated series of bonds of the Authority.